eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Intraoperative Details

-Three surgical approaches can help decrease salivary flow, including removing the salivary glands, ligating the salivary ducts, or sectioning the nerves in the middle ear, which are responsible for salivary production, by an otologist.
+Three surgical approaches by an otologist can help to decrease salivary flow, including removal of the salivary glands, ligation of the salivary ducts, and sectioning of the nerves in the middle ear, which are responsible for salivary production.
 Most commonly, gland excision involves the submandibular glands.
 A large percentage of resting salivary production comes from the submandibular glands, and their excision is a common procedure performed by otolaryngologists, with minimal morbidity and risk.
 The sublingual glands make only a very small contribution to the volume of saliva, and parotid gland excision is a more hazardous procedure associated with greater risk.

 Transtympanic neurectomy to reduce salivary flow